General Information - What is Homeschooling?

 Do homeschooled children get into college?

-• Many homeschoolers do not go to college and are perfectly happy.
+Many homeschoolers, just as their public schooled counterparts, do not go to college and are perfectly happy.
 They start their own businesses, work in the technical fields, get married, go into ministry, go in the service, or go in the military.

 (top of page)